fbpx

 Further Information

-For further information on this policy and the human rights and freedom from abuse and neglect procedures, contact the CEO or Cahoots Safeguarding Champions.
+For further information on this policy and the human rights and freedom from abuse and neglect procedures, contact the CEO or Cahoots Quality and Safeguarding Lead.

 Cahoots Child Safe Complaints Policy